BICEP/Keck data and Quadratic Gravity

 Here we have studied the predictions of quadratic gravity in some of the best-motivated inflationary scenarios from the particle physics point of view that are ruled out by BK18 in Einstein gravity: CHI, which identifies the inflaton with the only elementary scalar in the SM and remains perturbative at the inflationary scales and above, and natural inflation (where the inflaton potential is naturally flat thanks to Goldstone's theorem).
 Higgs inflation and natural inflation have been combined here for the first time with quadratic gravity in its general form (featuring all quadratic-in-curvature terms in the action with dimensionless coefficients).
 Also, CHI has been realized in a model (the $a\nu$MSM) that allows to avoid any tension with the low-energy EW data, e.g. on $M_t$.
 In order to do so, the 1-loop RGEs of the relevant parameters in quadratic gravity coupled to the $a\nu$MSM have been presented.

 Quadratic gravity is a UV completion of Einstein's theory and its inflationary predictions have been worked out with two apparently different approaches in~\cite{Salvio:2017xul,Anselmi:2020lpp}.
-However, as shown in~\cite{Salvio:2020axm} and here for the first time in a generic multifield scenario, the two approaches lead to the same physical predictions in the regime of validity of the fakeon approach~\cite{Anselmi:2020lpp}, i.e. $M_2 > H/2$, at least in the slow-roll approximation.
+However, as shown in~\cite{Salvio:2020axm} and here for the first time in a generic multifield scenario, the two approaches lead to the same physical predictions in the regime of validity of the fakeon approach~\cite{Anselmi:2020lpp}, i.e. $H < 2M_2$, at least in the slow-roll approximation.
 This is true not only for the tensor and curvature power spectra, but also for the isocurvature modes due to possible further 4D scalars besides the inflaton.